Potato leek soup is one to cozy up to this fall season! It’s loaded with good-for-you veggies and has the creamiest texture (without any cream).

 How To Make Potato Leek Soup

-Add the rest.
-Add the diced potatoes, salt, bay leaf, thyme, and vegetable stock.
-Increase the heat to high and bring to a boil, then lower the heat down to a simmer.
-Let it cook for 15 to 20 minutes until the potatoes are perfectly soft.
+Step three: Add the diced potatoes, salt, bay leaf, thyme, and vegetable stock.
+Turn the heat up to high to get it boiling, then lower it to a simmer.
+Let it cook for 15 to 20 minutes, until the potatoes are soft and ready for blending.

-Blend away.
-Remove the bay leaf and thyme sprigs.
-Then use an immersion blender to blend the soup until it’s creamy enough to your liking, or blend in batches with a high-powered blender.
-When you’re done, don’t forget to serve your soup with a sprinkle of chopped fresh chives and a pinch of black pepper for the final touch!
+Step four: Pull out the bay leaf and thyme sprigs.
+Then, use an immersion blender to make the soup creamy, or blend in batches if you’re using a high-powered blender.
+Taste and adjust the seasoning, and serve with a sprinkle of fresh chives and cracked black pepper.
+My favorite finishing touch!

 • As a side soup.
-I love to eat this alongside a fresh salad plate, such as this mandarin chicken salad, shaved Brussels sprouts salad, or a simple massaged kale salad.
+I love to pair it with a fresh salad for a light and balanced meal.
+Some of my favorites are a simple kale salad, a shaved Brussels sprouts salad, or a classic Caesar salad.

 Storage Tips

-• To freeze: I love to freeze batches of this soup in my Souper Cubes for an easy reheat.
-Just pop one out into a bowl and microwave for about 2 to 3 minutes!
-Otherwise, they will keep in the freezer for up to 3 months in a freezer-safe container.
+If you want to save some for later, I love freezing batches in my Souper Cubes.
+Just pop one out into a bowl and microwave for 2 to 3 minutes for an easy, cozy meal.
+Otherwise, the soup will keep in a freezer-safe container for up to 3 months.

 Author: Lisa Bryan